96boards/documentation/README.md

 # 96Boards documentation

-In addition to the documentation files available in the repository, the documentation can be found on the [wiki](https://github.com/96boards/documentation/wiki)
+In addition to the documentation files available in the repository, many can also be found on the [wiki](https://github.com/96boards/documentation/wiki)

 ## Contents - Start Here